Therapeutic Crisis Intervention for Schools (TCIS) Training of Trainers (TxT)

 TCIS programs are offered on a fee-for-service basis throughout the United States, Canada, the United Kingdom, Ireland, and Australia.
 Courses are limited to 20 participants.
 Please click here for information about the TCIS schedule.

-School District/School On-Site TCI TxT Training
+School District/School On-Site TCIS TxT Training

 School districts can arrange, on a fee-for-service basis, to offer the TCIS TxT program to their staff or member schools.
 The program includes a 5-day TCIS TxT along with one (1) day of technical assistance to help school district with assessment and planning for TCIS implementation.